Markham Moor Scorer Building

 The building designed by Sam Scorer at the Markham Moor services (sometimes known as the Markham Moor Filling Station, Markham Moor Hypar or Markham Moor Papilo) is a Grade II listed building originally designed as a petrol station.
 It is beside the A1 south-bound at the Markham Moor junction services and was built between 1959 and 1960 with the aid of engineer Kalman Hajnal-Kónyi.
 It is currently a Starbucks.

 Design

 Designed by Lincoln-based architect Sam Scorer, the original structure consisted only of hyperbolic paraboloid – to serve as a petrol station: the building underneath was a later addition.
 The petrol station was one of a series of buildings designed by Scorer which included hyperbolic structures.
 These structures (sometimes known as 'hypars') were experimental structures with the intention of making them appear to hover and also in this case a show of engineering efficiency, since the concrete roof structure is only 75mm thick.

 The cantilever canopy is constructed using a shell concrete structure which forms a continuous plane developed from two parabolas inverted relative to each other at right angles.
 The canopy thus acts as two systems of arches with one set of arches under compression and the other under tension.
+This 1950s architecture is referred to as Googie architecture.